Faculty

 Alumni

-Mack received her Ph.D. from the Social Psychology program at Syracuse in 2023.
-Their research interests broadly include intergroup relations, stereotyping, and prejudice.
-They are particularly drawn to under-studied topics and populations, such as class prejudice and prejudice toward sexual and gender minorities (e.g., bisexual, pansexual identities and non-binary, agender identities).
-Their work on class prejudice involves identifying factors that influence evaluations of targets based on their class status, such as perceptions of work ethic and situational or dispositional attributions.
-In future work, they hope to examine intragroup prejudice and strategies for fostering solidarity within marginalized communities.
+Mackenzie received her Ph.D. from the Social Psychology program at Syracuse in 2023.
+Her research interests broadly include intergroup relations, stereotyping, and prejudice.
+She is particularly drawn to under-studied topics and populations, such as class prejudice and prejudice toward sexual and gender minorities (e.g., bisexual, pansexual identities and non-binary, agender identities).
+For the latest on her research, see her current faculty profile.